-- 8. Click Browse and navigate to the location where you want to save the project. - 9.
-Select Single device as the Programming mode. - 10.
-Click OK to save the project.
+- 6. Click Browse and navigate to the location where you want to save the project. - 7.
+Select Single device as the Programming mode. - 8.
+Click OK to save the project. - 9.
+Click Configure Device.

-- 11. Click Configure Device on the FlashPro GUI. - 12.
-Click Browse and navigate to the location where the $isp_demo.stp$ file is located and select the file.
+10. Click Browse and navigate to the location where the isp_demo.stp file is located and select the file.
 The default location is:

-<download_folder>\sf2_isp_using_usb_interface_demo_df\stapl_programming_file.
+<download_folder>\sf2_isp_using_uart_interface_demo_df\stapl_programming_file.
 The required programming file is selected and is ready to be programmed in the device.

-Figure 6 • FlashPro Project Configured
+Figure 6 • FlashPro project configured

-13. Click PROGRAM to start programming the device.
+- 11. Click PROGRAM to start programming the device.
 Wait until you get a message indicating that the program passed.
 ISP requires the SmartFusion2 device to be preprogrammed with the application code to activate the ISP service.
-So, the SmartFusion2 device is preprogrammed with the isp demo.stp using FlashPro software.
+So, the SmartFusion2 device is preprogrammed with the isp demo.stp using FlashPro software. - LEDs 5 to 8 blinking in the board indicates that the SmartFusion2 Device fabric is preprogrammed successfully.

-Figure 7 • FlashPro Program Passed
+Figure 7 • FlashPro program passed